Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	git push
 	```

-1. The updated site is now in shared repo.
+1. The updated site is now in the shared repo.
 Finish up returning to the project directory, assuming your own identity again, and doing a pull:

 	```bash
 	cd ../Cats